awsdocs/aws-elemental-mediatailor-user-guide/doc_source/setting-up-non-admin-policies.md

    }
    ```

-   This policy allows all actions on all resources in AWS Elemental MediaTailor\.
+   This policy allows all actions on all resources in MediaTailor\.

 1. Choose **Review policy**\.